GoogleCloudPlatform/podcast/site/content/post/episode-55-managed-infrastructure-with-pawel-and-jerzy/index.md

 FRANCESC: Yeah-- probably way more accurate than you will ever think.
 So yeah, it is incredibly powerful.
 It's a very powerful clock, yes.

 MARK: Yeah, so that's really cool.
 I like the second cool thing of the week, because I like fast hardware.
 We have a strategic alliance with Intel, which is pretty awesome.
-And that means that we have announced the upcoming Xeon Processor is going to be available on Compute Engine and other virtual machines, and available on Google Cloud Platform.
+And that means that we have announced the upcoming Xeon Processor is going to be available on Compute Engine and other virtual machines, and available on Google Cloud.
 So if you're keen to be on the latest and greatest in hardware, that strategic alliance is pretty awesome.

 FRANCESC: Cool.
 And I see that it will be in all our flavors-- so standard, high MIM, and high CPU.
 So it's going to be available for whatever you're trying to do.
 You're going to get access to pretty amazing processors.
 That is very nice.